1924 Democratic Party presidential primaries: McAdoo, the frontrunner

-The party's immediate leading candidate of the 60-year-old William Gibbs McAdoo, who was extremely popular with labor thanks to his wartime record as Director General of the railroads and was, as former Wilson's son-in-law, also the favorite of the Wilsonians.
-However, in January 1924, unearthed evidence of his relationship with Doheny discomforted many of his supporters.
+The party's immediate leading candidate was the former Secretary of the Treasury, William Gibbs McAdoo, who was extremely popular with labor due to his wartime record as Director General of Railroads, and was, as former president Woodrow Wilson's son-in-law, also the favorite of the Wilsonians.
+However, in January 1924, unearthed evidence of his relationship with Edward L. Doheny, who had been implicated in the Teapot Dome scandal, discomforted many of his supporters.
 After McAdoo had resigned from the Wilson administration in 1918, Joseph Tumulty, Wilson's secretary, had warned him to avoid association with Doheny.
-However, in 1919, McAdoo took Doheny as a client for an unusually large initial fee of $100,000 in addition to an annual retainer.
+However, in 1919, McAdoo took Doheny as a client for an unusually large initial fee of $100,000 ($ in 2022) addition to an annual retainer.
 Not the least perplexing part of the deal involved a million dollar bonus for McAdoo if the Mexican government reached a satisfactory agreement with Washington on oil lands Doheny held south of the Texas border.
 The bonus was never paid, and McAdoo later insisted that it was a casual figure of speech mentioned in jest.
-At the time, however, he had telegraphed the New York World that he would have received "an additional fee of $900,000 if my firm had succeeded in getting a satisfactory settlement" since the Doheny companies had "several hundred million dollars of property at stake, our services, had they been effective, would have been rightly compensated by the additional fee."
-In fact, the lawyer received only $50,000 more from Doheny.
+At the time, however, he had telegraphed the New York World that he would have received "an additional fee of $900,000 [($ in 2022)] if my firm had succeeded in getting a satisfactory settlement" since the Doheny companies had "several hundred million dollars of property at stake, our services, had they been effective, would have been rightly compensated by the additional fee."
+In fact, the lawyer received only $50,000 ($ in 2022) more from Doheny.

-It was also charged that on matters of interest to his client, Republic Iron and Steel, from which he received $150,000, McAdoo neglected the regular channels dictated by propriety and consulted directly with his own appointees in the capital to obtain a fat refund.
+It was also charged that on matters of interest to his client, Republic Iron and Steel, from which he received $150,000 ($ in 2022 dollars), McAdoo neglected the regular channels dictated by propriety and consulted directly with his own appointees in the capital to obtain a fat refund.